raphogah/project-bingo/README.md

 # project-bingo
-Bingo is an app that shows the nearest dog around the user
+Bingo is an app that shows the nearest cats around the user

 It uses the google maps api to show the parks.